 In this chapter, I have proposed that language has evolved by way of cultural evolution to exploit multiple cues so as to be maximally expressive while still being learnable by domain-general mechanisms.
 Evolutionary simulations were discussed, indicating how language may recruit cues to facilitate learning.
-One prediction from this perspective on the cultural evolution of language is that each of the world's languages should have its own constellation of cues.
-Cross-linguistic corpus analyses have confirmed this prediction with regard to phonological cues, showing that the relationship between a word's sound and how it is used is not arbitrary.
-Computational modeling substantiated a second prediction from the evolutionary simulations: that domain-general sequential learners should be able take advantage of phonological cues in the context of multiple-cue integration.
-Finally, evidence from human experimentation showed that children use phonological cues during word learning, as do adults during sentence processing, corroborating a third prediction from the evolutionary simulations suggesting that the use of phonological cues becomes a crucial part of the emerging language processing system.
-Of course, phonological cues are not the only useful sources of information for learning about aspects of syntax; rather, they are integrated with other sources of information during language acquisition, including distributional (e.g. Redington, Chater & Finch 1998), prosodic (e.g. Fisher & Tokura 1996), semantic (e.g. Bowerman 1973), and pragmatic (e.g. Tomasello 2003) cues (see Monaghan & Christiansen 2008; Morgan & Demuth 1996, for reviews).
-Hence, language has evolved to rely on multiple-cue integration in both acquisition and processing, making it integral to the computational architecture of our language system.
+A prediction from this perspective on the cultural evolution of language is that each language should have its own constellation of cues.
+Cross-linguistic corpus analyses have confirmed this prediction with regard to phonological cues, showing that the relationship between a word's sound and how it's used is not arbitrary.
+Computational simulations have demonstrated that domain-general sequential learners can take advantage of phonological cues in the context of multiple-cue integration-as can children when learning new words.
+The adult sentence processing results further indicate that the use of phonological cues becomes a crucial part of the emerging language processing system.
+Of course, phonological cues are not the only useful sources of information for learning about aspects of syntax; rather, phonological cues are integrated with other sources of information during language acquisition, including distributional (e.g., Redington, Chater & Finch, 1998), prosodic (e.g., Fisher & Tokura, 1996), semantic (e.g., Bowerman, 1973), and pragmatic (e.g., Tomasello, 2003) cues (see Morgan & Demuth, 1996; Monaghan & Christiansen, 2008, for reviews).
+Hence, language has evolved to rely on multiplecue integration in both acquisition and processing, making it integral to the computational architecture of our language system.